 New strategies to increase the efficacy of immunotherapy and targeted therapies in metastatic cancer.

-Our group has recently found that modulation of Cx43 (mRNA and protein) through an innovative method involving exosome-based delivery systems, increases the efficacy and overcomes drug resistance in BRAF-mutated tumours (EU Patent: PCT/EP2021/077487; 1 manuscript under preparation), in line with ongoing promising research about the key role of connexins in resistance to CDK4/6 inhibitors in breast cancer and PARP inhibitors in advanced breast and ovarian cancer models (EP21382657 and EP22382009, respectively).
-Our group is also exploring the immunomodulatory activity of Cx43 which participates in the immunological synapses.
+Our group has recently found that modulation of a new target (mRNA and protein) through an innovative method involving exosome-based delivery systems, increases the efficacy and overcomes drug resistance in BRAF-mutated tumours (EU Patent: PCT/EP2021/077487; 1 manuscript under preparation), in line with ongoing promising research about the key role of connexins in resistance to CDK4/6 inhibitors in breast cancer and PARP inhibitors in advanced breast and ovarian cancer models (EP21382657 and EP22382009, respectively).
+Our group is also exploring the immunomodulatory activity of connexins which participates in the immunological synapses.
 We have started to explore the interaction between natural killer cells, (NKs) dendritic cells (DCs) and tumour cells to enhance the immune response to cancer and to improve tumour response to immunotherapies.

 These research lines aim to explore innovative therapeutic strategies to improve the efficacy of cancer immune checkpoint inhibitors and targeted therapies where connexins play a dual role.
 All in all, the final goal is to increase the overall survival in metastatic cancer patients